Smoking-gun signatures of bounce cosmology from echoes of relic gravitational waves: Primordial Gravitational Waves

 This contracting phase takes place before the first transition event $\tau = \tau_I$, where $V^{\prime}(\tau_I) > 0$.
 Therefore, there must be a second peak in the regime $\tau < \tau_I$ due to the mean value theorem.

 We conclude that the effective potential always has at least two peaks in non-singular bounce models that is free from anisotropic stress problem.
-This double-peak structure in those models leads to unique oscillatory features in high-frequency GWs absent in generical inflation models.
+This double-peak structure of effective potential in those models leads to unique oscillatory features in energy density spectrum of GWs on high-frequency regime absent in generical inflation models.
 Consequently, this oscillatory signature provides a key observational discriminant between early universe scenarios.